Urban Experiences

-Urban Life is about how people sense, experience, and live in their cities, begging the question of why and how residents of the same city might live vastly different urban lives.
+Urban Experiences is about how people sense, experience, and live in their cities, begging the question of why and how residents of the same city might live vastly different urban lives.

 ORLANDO WOODS